john-cd/rust_howto/bk/src/categories/cryptography/password_hashing.md

 {{#include password_hashing.incl.md}}

+Password hashing is a crucial security practice that protects user passwords by one-way transforming them into a string of characters, called a "hash", which reverse-engineering into the password is computationally infeasible.
+This hash is then stored instead of the actual password.
+Password hashing protects against data breaches: If a database is compromised, attackers won't be able to see the actual passwords, only the hashed versions.

 A [key derivation function][key_derivation_function]⮳ (KDF) is a cryptographic algorithm that derives one or more secret keys from a secret value, such as a master key, a password, or a passphrase, using a pseudorandom function (typically a cryptographic hash function or block cipher).

 The original use for a KDF is key derivation, the generation of multiple keys from secret passwords or passphrases.

 Despite their original use for key derivation, KDFs are possibly better known for their use in password [hashing][p-hashing] (password verification by hash comparison), as used by the `passwd` file or `shadow` password file.
 Password hash [functions][p-functions] should be relatively expensive to calculate in case of brute-force attacks, and the key stretching of KDFs happen to provide this characteristic.
-The non-secret parameters are called "salt" in this context.

 In that role, key derivation [functions][p-functions] take a password, a salt, (and sometimes a cost factor) as inputs, then generate a password hash - deliberately slowly.
 Their purpose is to make each password guessing trial by an attacker who has obtained a password hash file expensive and therefore the cost of a guessing attack high or prohibitive.
+In cryptography, "salt" refers to non-secret, random data added to input data before hashing it.

+Popular password hashing algorithms include `bcrypt`, `Argon2` and `scrypt`.

 ## Hash a password, then verify a password against the hash {#argon2}